★★★★★ “An exceptional novel full of drama, suspense, and intrigue.”

 “Damn, look what you made me do,” came a woman’s voice from above.
 Amused mockery vibrated in her voice.

 A few more voices joined in the chorus of laughter.
-The sounds formed a semicircle around her at the rear.
+The sounds formed a semicircle around her.

 “Well done, Bertha.”
 It was Blake’s voice.
 He didn’t sound even the least bit tired from the three-block all-out sprint.
 “Such an impudent child you are.
 If you’d just joined us all for tea, we wouldn’t have to hurt you.
 You have nobody to blame but yourself.”

 Gaze filled with the depth of her own shadow, Coral threw her arms forward and clawed at the concrete.
 She was rattled, exhausted, and surrounded, but she had to do something.
 As she dragged herself a few inches across the ground, a wet pain blazed across her scraped wrist.
 A dark red line under her sleeve caught her eye.
-Moist scabbing ran right over her vein.
-Her breath caught.
 She was still bleeding from her self-inflicted injury.

 Of course she was.
 Thanks to her hemophilia, her body couldn’t clot the wound on its own.
 She’d been staunching the bleeding using her power this whole time.
 It was a well-ingrained habit by now.
 Her desperation and fear parted for just a moment; she beheld a single glimmer of hope.
 Of course.
 She was a damned hemomancer.

 “Now then.
 How about you stand up and come with us, Coral?
 We won’t hurt you.
 And your parents would be most happy if you were to comply without any further resistance.”